Why Rest Days Are Essential for Any Workout Program

 What happens when you work out?
 Lifting weights causes tiny micro tears in your muscle tissues.
 Don’t fret, these tears are a good thing!
 When your body works to repair the tears, it creates bigger and stronger muscle fibers.
 This means the next time you workout, you’ll be able to handle more.

 Inflammation increases around your muscle fibers as they work to repair themselves, placing stress on the nervous system.
-On workout rest days, your stress levels decrease, muscle strength increases, and your energy is refueled.
+On rest days, your stress levels decrease, muscle strength increases, and your energy is refueled.

 Preventing Injury and Overtraining

-If you’re pushing yourself to the limit every day, you’ll also soon be lifting less and feeling tired sooner.
+If you’re pushing yourself to the limit every day, you’ll soon be lifting less and feeling tired sooner.
 You’ll most likely lose focus and concentration and promote injury.

 When you take a rest day, your muscles are given time to rebuild themselves and repair muscle tissue.
 Your muscle tissue cannot be repaired if your body doesn’t rest.
 Meaning that when you go to workout the next time, your muscles are already in a fatigued state.